 Why You Should Visit

-State Nature Preserve, 1989 (Brock-Sampson only).
+Brock Sampson was dedicated as a State Nature Preserve in 1989.
 Hardin Ridge was dedicated as the Sherman Minton Nature Preserve in 2011 to honor the late herpetologist, Dr. Sherman Minton, Jr., who was born and raised in New Albany and contributed immensely to our understanding of reptiles and amphibians in Indiana.

 What The Nature Conservancy is Doing

 The Conservancy, IDNR's Divisions of Nature Preserves (DNP) and Fish & Wildlife (DFW) cooperated to preserve and protect this vast natural area.
 While the Conservancy and the DNP are protecting the oak-covered ridges and scattered Virginia pine forests, the DFW has preserved a hunting area close to Louisville, Kentucky.
 Already one of the largest natural areas in Indiana, this partnership continues to add protected land to this 2,890-acre area.
 The Nature Conservancy uses our unique Forest Bank program at the site to manage forestland owned by the Floyd County Parks Department at the Campbell Woodland Nature Trails Park.

 This work is done in partnership with the Indiana Department of Natural Resources Division of Fish & Wildlife, Floyd County Parks.